TheParatronicas/TheParatronicas/README.md

 ### Hi there 👋

-This is Paratronicas.
+This is TheParatronicas.
 I'm interested in programming and electronics in general.
 Here you will find a lot of repositories on how to use certain components with Arduino, ESP32 and Raspberry Pi 4.
 I've got a YouTube channel, where I will upload tutorials for this repos.